Vector leptoquark contributions to lepton dipole moments: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper, we examined the contributions of vLQs to the dipole moments of charged leptons---particularly $e$ and $\m$, which are measured precisely---in light of the high-energy dilepton data from the LHC.
-Vector LQs receive less attention in the literature than their scalar counterparts.
 We derived the contributions of weak-singlet, doublet, and triplet vLQs to $(g-2)_\ell$ in the presence of additional gauge couplings $\kappa$ and $\widetilde\kappa$.
 The parameter space favoured by the $(g-2)_\ell$ measurements is constrained by the LHC dilepton bounds.
 Following the method outlined in Ref.~\cite{Bhaskar:2023ftn}, we considered both the dilepton-dijet and the dilepton resonance search data to derive the LHC bounds.
 In the parameter range of our interest, the LHC limits dominantly come from the $t$-channel vLQ-exchange diagrams and their interference with the SM background, making the LHC constraints insensitive to $\kp$ and $\widetilde\kappa$.
 We set $\kp=1$ and $\widetilde{\kp}=0$ throughout our analysis, as the one-loop vLQ contributions to leptonic dipole moments remain independent of the loop-momentum cut-off in this limit.
 In this limit, our results also agree with Ref.~\cite{Altmannshofer:2020ywf}.